 Anyway… these lovelies will be making a debut at the Southern California Council of Quilt Guilds this weekend, and will definitely be with me at Long Beach.

 I’ll have them up on Etsy next week so watch this space.
-They are on Etsy here!
+They are in the shop!